carbon-language/carbon-lang/docs/design/README.md

     // AbstractClass.Create() returns a
     // `partial AbstractClass` that can be used as
     // the `.base` member when constructing a value
-    // of a derived class
+    // of a derived class.
     return {.base = AbstractClass.Create(),
             .derived_field = 42 };
   }